Definition of consumer durables

 Consumer durables are often bought on credit so demand may depend on interest rates.

 Many shops offer consumer durables on special 0% finance deals.

-This include all goods intended for final consumption.
-They include consumer durables and consumer non durables – perishable items like food and drink
+This includes all goods intended for final consumption.
+They include consumer durables and consumer non-durables – perishable items like food and drink